 London Hosts Canadian Country Music Awards

 Country music took over the Forest City as London played host to the Country Music Week 2021 and the CCMA Awards Presented by TD!
 This event brought top Canadian country artists such as The Reklaws, Dallas Smith, Tim Hicks, and more, as well as industry members, devoted fans and volunteers from all across the country into London for the 4-day event.
-Events took place at various venues across the city including London Music Hall, RBC Place London as well as the newly renovated flex street, Dundas Place, and concluded with the live televised awards show at Budweiser Gardens.
+Events took place at various venues across the city including London Music Hall, RBC Place London as well as the newly renovated flex street, Dundas Place, and concluded with the live televised awards show at Canada Life Place.
 The event was hosted safe and successfully, proving to be a great way to celebrate London being designated a UNESCO City of Music, just a few weeks prior to the CCMAs.

 Western Mustangs Football team wins the Vanier Cup